Code-Institute-Submissions/Morpheus-23-cat-love_DecResub/README.md

 * See Validator testing error - Fixed in the next release
 * Content on 'Our Cats' and 'I want one' is not dynamically centered - Fixed in next release
-* Layout of cover text on hero images - Fixed in next release
+* Layout of cover text on hero images - Fixed in next release - done - double check !!

 ## Deployment